modmail-dev/Modmail/README.md

 * `MONGO_URI` - Mongodb connection URI, you can get a free 500mb cluster from [mongodb atlas](https://www.mongodb.com/cloud/atlas).
 * `LOG_URL` - The url of your log viewer heroku app (`https://yourlogviewerappname.herokuapp.com`)

-You also need to create a seperate heroku app for the log viewer that you can deploy from [here](https://github.com/kyb3r/logviewer).
+You also need to create a separate heroku app for the log viewer that you can deploy from [here](https://github.com/kyb3r/logviewer).

 ## Features and Commands
 The bot comes with a plethora of useful functionality.
 Take a look at the [list of commands](https://github.com/kyb3r/modmail/wiki/Features-and-commands).